 If you’re already an experienced paraglider, take it slow with your pooch!
 First, get him used to his flying harness.
 Then take him to a starting ground to get him used to all the gear, especially the wing.
 If you can, do your first few flights as a tandem.
 This way you can take care of your dog while someone else is steering.

 Observe him closely: does he show any signs of fear during a flight?
 Then go a step back.
-Or maybe this is just not the right kind of activity for your pooch.
+If your doggo is unable to relax at all, it’s possible that this is just not the right kind of activity for your pooch.
+Don’t force him.